Bawdsey Green Group Recycling tips:

-Tetrapacks: Since East Suffolk no longer collects tetrapacks for recycling, a new bin situated at the VH will be installed where residents can deposit their drinks cartons.
+Tetrapacks: Since East Suffolk no longer collects tetrapacks for recycling, a new bin situated at the VH is installed where residents can deposit their cartons.
 These will be taken regularly to the Foxhall Road site.

 Other items: Everyday items such as batteries, print cartridges and water filters can be taken to local collection points.
 Woodbridge Library for instance collects batteries and Tesco and Aldi also provide boxes for these.
 Toothbrushes can be recycled at some pharmacies.
 Spec Savers takes old glasses.
 Plastic bags can be recycled at the Co-op behind the tills.